 The church is also located about six blocks from either the Parque Barrío or San Antonio metro stations on Line A of the Medellín metro.

-In addition, many taxi or Uber drivers in Medellín will know where Iglesia de San José is located.
+In addition, many taxi drivers in Medellín will know where Iglesia de San José is located.
 If not, just tell the driver “Iglesia de San José en El Centro – Avenida Oriental con Ayacucho.”

 Address: Carrera 46 # 49-90, El Centro, Medellín

 Hours: The doors to this church have been open during the day each time I have walked past, even when there is no mass.
 However, we recommend calling before going to make sure it is open.

 The Beautiful Churches in Medellín and the Aburrá Valley

 In the metropolitan Medellín metro area (Aburrá Valley), there are over 300 Roman Catholic churches.
 Most notably, there is a complete list of all the churches of the Archdiocese of Medellín.

 We have looked at a total of 33 beautiful churches in the Medellín metro area and the Aburrá Valley in a series on this website.
 And 22 of the churches we have looked at in detail are in Medellín: